evkx/evkx.github.io/content/models/mercedes/eqs/EQS_53_4MATICplus/_index.md

 If you are not happy enough with the standard performance, you can add the AMG Dynamic Plus performance option.
 Then the numbers are improved.
 The Mercedes-AMG EQS 53 4MATIC+ packs an impressive punch with a maximum power of 560 kW (761 hp / 751 bhp) and a commanding total torque of 1020 Nm (753 lb-ft).
 This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 3.4 seconds, and it reaches a top speed of 250 km/h (155 mph), making it a standout in its class.

-## Battery, range, and charging
+## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 120 kWh and a net usable capacity of 107,8 kWh, providing an 12,2 kWh buffer (10.2%) for battery protection.
+The high-capacity battery has a gross capacity of 120 kWh and a net usable capacity of 107,8 kWh, providing a 12,2 kWh buffer (10.2%) for battery protection.
 With a nominal voltage of 396 volts, the system is classified as a 400-volt battery system, aligning with industry standards.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 570 to 513 km (354-319 miles), depending on the specific configuration and options, such as wheel size.
-Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
+Larger wheels can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 18.9 kWh/100 km for the base model and 21.0 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 210 kW.
 Charging from 0% to 100% takes approximately 82 minutes, while a more typical charging scenario from 10% to 80% takes 30 minutes with an average charging speed at 153 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 1% to 57%.
-This results in an effective charging speed, including time lost, of 142 kW, with each charging session taking about 26 minutes and 34 seconds..
+This results in an effective charging speed, including time lost, of 142 kW, with each charging session taking about 26 minutes and 34 seconds.
 This efficient charging capability makes the Mercedes-AMG EQS 53 4MATIC+ a convenient option for long-distance travel.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 25.2 kWh/100 km, the trip would take approximately 9 hours and 21 minutes.
 This journey would require two charging stops from 1% to 68%, with a total charging time of 62 minutes.

-### Onboard charger
+### Onboard Charger

 The  onboard charger supports up to 22 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 4 hours and 53 minutes using a home charging setup.

 {{< sitefiguresized thumb="models/mercedes/eqs/eqs_53_4maticplus/charging_1_st.jpg" title="Mercedes-AMG EQS 53 4MATIC+" width="3000" height="2000"  >}}

-### Charge port
+### Charge Port

 The location of the charge port is on the [right rear side](../../../../technology/charging/connectors/#rear-side).
 This location makes it easy to use charge stations where you need to back up into the charger.
 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.